 - Spies' lies.
 In 1986, CIA analyst Aldrich Ames had just started betraying his country by selling classified information to the Soviets when he learned he was scheduled to take a routine lie detector test.
 Nervous, Ames contacted his Soviet handlers for advice, figuring (rightly so) that if anyone knew how to beat an American lie detector test, it would be the Soviets.
 The answer the Soviets gave Ames seemed alarmingly simple, but Ames knew his value to the Soviets was so high that they wouldn't give him a flippant response.

-For more HowStuffWorks articles on lying, from how fMRI works to the history behind propaganda, take a look at the links on the next page.
+For more HowStuffWorks articles on lying, from how fMRI works to the history behind propaganda, take a look at the links below.